jvTeixeira/nlw-mobile/README.md

 # nlw-mobile

-# This is the mobile aplication of the NLW E-Sports, coded using: \n
+<strong>This is the mobile aplication of the NLW E-Sports, coded using:</strong>
 React Native
 Tailwind